folio-org/okapi/doc/security.md

 to make use of Okapi:

 * The first thing the user does is to point her browser to a login screen
-* She enters her credentials
+* She enters her credentials and submits them via Okapi to the authentication module
-* The authorization module verifies these
+* The authentication module verifies these
 * It issues a token, and returns that to the user
 * The user passes this token in all requests to Okapi
 * Okapi calls the authorization module to verify that we have a valid user, and